 Pain and fatigue in Sjogren's Syndrome

-Unfortunately it can not simply be removed.
-It is a matter of trying to make it more tolerable.
+Unfortunately these pains can not simply be removed.
+It is a matter of trying to make them more tolerable.

 Anti-inflammatory drugs (e.g. ibuprofen) may be helpful for controlling joint pain and is often combined with hydroxychloroquine (200 mg once daily)

 There is central fatigue associated with weariness - a worn out feeling.

 This is difficult to treat and can only be 'coped with' - strategies include a period of rest in the afternoon, no late nights, regular sleep time.

 There is peripheral fatigue which can be due to inflammation of the muscles.